Why is it called the Spanish guitar?

 The guitar initially had only four strings, but the famous Malagueño Vicente Gómez Espinel in the 17th century added a fifth string and simplified the materials for its construction.
 Thus, it lowered construction costs, making it more accessible to the common people, and improved its sound capacity.

-A German, Jacob Otto of Jena added the sixth string to the guitar to complete what we know today as the Spanish guitar.
-The truth is that this instrument began to form part of the Spanish DNA from the very beginning.
-So much so that the greatest guitarists recorded since the 17th century are mostly Spanish.
-Since then, the most important manuals and the most emblematic compositions bear the Spanish seal.
-For this reason, the classical guitar is synonymous with the Spanish guitar.
+then a German, Jacob Otto of Jena added the sixth string to the guitar to complete what we know today as the Spanish guitar.
+The truth is that this instrument was ingrained in the Spanish DNA from the start.
+So much so that the majority of the greatest guitarists recorded since the 17th century are Spanish.
+Since then, the Spanish seal has appeared on the most important manuals and iconic compositions.
+As a result, the classical guitar has become synonymous with the Spanish guitar.

 Differences between Spanish and flamenco guitars

-The truth is that such categorization did not exist before the 20th century.
-Until then, flamenco was the guitarist, the one who brought the duende, the magic, the gypsy feeling.
-But in the 20th century, due to certain sonorous, technical and commercial needs, some luthiers started to build “signature” guitars following some requirements requested by the guitarist’s masters.
-What sells more, any guitar or one recommended by Paco de Lucia?
+The truth is that such classification did not exist before to the twentieth century.
+Until then, flamenco was associated with the guitarist, who brought the duende, the magic, and the gypsy feeling.
+However, in the twentieth century, due to certain melodic, technical, and commercial requirements, some woodworkers began to build “signature” guitars in accordance with some requirements specified by the guitarist's masters.
+Which is more popular, any guitar or one recommended by Paco de Lucia?
 The answer is obvious.

-Besides the commercial aspect, there are some additional aspects that differentiate the Spanish guitar from the “flamenco guitar”.
+Aside from the commercial aspect, there are some other characteristics that distinguish the Spanish guitar from the “flamenco guitar.”

-For the Spanish/classical guitar, the most common woods are: 1.
-Cedar, German Spruce and Sitka Spruce (top), 2.
-Mahogany, maple, cypress and Indian rosewood (sides and back), 3.
-Ebony, rosewood and cedar (neck, fingerboard and bridge).
+The most common woods used in Spanish/classical guitars are: 1.
+Cedar, German Spruce, and Sitka Spruce (top), 2.
+Mahogany, maple, cypress, and Indian rosewood (sides and back), 3.
+Ebony, rosewood, and cedar (neck, fingerboard and bridge).

 On the other hand, for the flamenco guitar, Mediterranean cypress, German spruce, ebony, bitter and red cedar, and Indian rosewood are mainly used.
-Although the names are similar, the truth is that they differ greatly in their mass (weight of the wood) and acoustic capacity (sound): in the flamenca, the sound is more metallic, with brightness.
-But in the Spanish/classical it is rounder, warmer, with great harmonics and the string plucking is harder.
-In the flamenca, the friction of the strings is much softer.
+Although the names are similar, they differ greatly in terms of mass (weight of the wood) and acoustic capacity (sound): the flamenca has a more metallic, bright sound.
+However, the Spanish/classical sound is rounder, warmer, with more harmonics, and the string plucking is more difficult.
+The friction of the strings is much softer in flamenca.

 Spanish Guitar or Classical Guitar?

-For some it is a dilemma whether to call it Spanish or classical guitar.
-We do not complicate our lives and we will call it both ways.
-Both are synonyms and both are two valid ways of calling the same thing.
-This difference only exists in academic institutions, where to say classical guitar is to refer to the common, universal guitar: the Spanish guitar used to perform chamber music.
+Some people are split between calling it Spanish or classical guitar.
+We don't overcomplicate things, and we'll call it both ways.
+Both are synonyms and are two distinct ways of referring to the same thing.
+This distinction exists only in academic institutions, where classical guitar refers to the common, universal guitar: the Spanish guitar used in chamber music.

 Parts of the Spanish guitar

-This is another question that many people ask and the answer is very simple, since guitars are differentiated mainly by the wood.
+Another question that many people ask and the answer is very simple: guitars are distinguished primarily by their wood.

-- In the Spanish guitar for beginners, the woods are veneered, they are not solid, the selection process is worse and the wood has many imperfections.
+- In the Spanish guitar for beginners, the woods are veneered, not solid, the selection process is poor, and the wood has many imperfections.